 If you are growing this plant indoors, then it is generally easy to give it indirect sunlight.
 You can place your plant in rooms that get lots of bright natural light, while keeping it out of direct sunbeams.
 In homes without much natural light, consider supplemental lighting with a little plant light.

 If you are growing this plant outside, then consider using a part of your garden that has more shade.
 If that doesn’t work, then you can add your own shade to make sure the angel wing begonia does not dry out.

 Giving Angel Wing Begonia plant more water when it is hot helps it stay hydrated in periods of drought.
 If this doesn’t happen, then the sun will dry out the plant and the leaves and flowers will wilt and die.
 When it is cold outside, your goal is to make sure the lower layers of soil are moist.
 Begonia plants like Angel Wing do like moist soil, but the soil shouldn’t be muddy or ponded in the bottom of the pot.

 When watering the Angel Wing Begonia, do not water from above and get the leaves wet.
 This can lead to fungal issues because it becomes a ground base for fungus to grow.
 So, water it at the base of the plant, right on top of the soil.
 That way you can avoid any issues with fungus later.

-To propagate your Angel Wing Begonia, there are simple things you can do.
+To propagate your Angel Wing begonia, there are simple things you can do.
 When you have pruned off stems, don’t throw them out because you will use them for propagation.
-You can use these cuttings to plant a new begonia plant clone or you can replant them by the original plant and make your angel wing begonia look more full.
+You can use these cuttings to plant a new begonia plant clone or you can replant them with the original plant and make your angel wing begonia look more full.

 Angel Wing Begonia is not a tuberous begonia.
 Angel Wing Begonia plants have fibrous root systems made up of a web of thin roots (not thick tuber roots).
 Angel Wing Begonias are a type of hybrid cane begonia, which all have fibrous root systems.